 The final four chapters cover two general programming techniques: finding and fixing bugs, and finding and fixing performance issues.

-In Chapter 22, we’ll first talking debugging, because finding the root cause of error can be extremely frustrating.
+In Chapter 22, we’ll first talk about debugging, because finding the root cause of error can be extremely frustrating.
 Fortunately R has some great tools for debugging, and when they’re coupled with a solid strategy, you should be able to find the root cause for most problems rapidly and relatively painlessly.

 The remaining three chapters focus on performance, first measuring it (Chapter 23) and then improving it (Chapters 24 and 25).
-Tools to measuring and improve performance are particularly important because R is not a fast language.
+Tools to measure and improve performance are particularly important because R is not a fast language.
 This is not an accident: R was purposely designed to make interactive data analysis easier for humans, not to make computers as fast as possible.
 While R is slow compared to other programming languages, for most purposes, it’s fast enough.
-These chapters help you handle the cases where is no longer fast enough, either by improving the performance of your R code, or by switching to a language, C++, that is designed for performance.
+These chapters help you handle the cases where R is no longer fast enough, either by improving the performance of your R code, or by switching to a language, C++, that is designed for performance.